YxAc/files_backup/minos_wiki.md

 ### Install Python

-Make sure install Python 2.7 or later from <http://www.python.org>.
+Make sure install Python 2.7 or later from source <http://www.python.org>.
+Using package management tool such as `yum` may get a lower version.

 ### Install JDK

 Make sure that the Oracle Java Development Kit 6 is installed (not OpenJDK) from <http://www.oracle.com/technetwork/java/javase/downloads/index.html>, and that `JAVA_HOME` is set in your environment.

-## Building Minos

-### Clone the Minos repository
+## Clone the Minos repository

 To Using Minos, just check out the code on your production machine:

     git clone https://github.com/XiaoMi/minos.git

-### Build the virtual environment
+## Building Minos

 All the Components of Minos run with its own virtual environment.
 So, before using Minos, building the virtual environment firstly.

     cd minos
     ./build.sh build

-> **Note:** If you only use the Client component on your current machine, this operation is enough, then you can refer to `Using Client` to learn how to deploy and manage a cluster.
-If you want to use the current machine as a Tank server, you can refer to `Installing Tank` to learn how to do that.
-Similarly, if you want to use the current machine as a Owl server or a Supervisor server, you can refer to `Installing Owl` and `Installing Supervisor` respectively.
+Note: If you only use the Client component, this operation is enough.
+Then you can refer to `Using Client` to learn how to deploy and manage a cluster; If you want to use the current computer as the Tank server, you can refer to `Installing Tank` to start it; Alternatively, if you want to setup a Supervisor or Owl in your computer, then refer to `Installing Supervisor` and `Installing Owl` respectively.

 ## Installing Tank

-### Start Tank
+### Run Tank

     cd minos
-    ./build.sh start tank --tank_ip ${your_local_ip} --tank_port ${port_tank_will_listen}
+    ./build.sh start tank --tank_ip x.x.x.x --tank_port xxx

-> **Note:** If you do not specify the `tank_ip` and `tank_port`, it will start tank server using `0.0.0.0` on `8000` port.
+If you do not specify the `tank_ip` and `tank_port`, it will start tank server using `0.0.0.0` on `8000` port.

+Note: When you start a specified component, it will check the environment and build the prerequisites firstly and then start the boot program.
+This will take some time, especially the first time you start it.

 ### Stop Tank

     ./build.sh stop tank

+### Directories

+    data/: the data directory used to store the packages package_server/: the package server django app directory sqlite/: the sqlite database directory
+    static/: the static resources directory
+    tank/: the main django directory
+    templates/: the web page template directory

 ## Installing Supervisor

 ### Prerequisites

-Make sure you have intstalled `Tank` on one of the production machines.
+Make sure you have intstalled `Tank` on some production machine.

-### Start Supervisor
+### Run Supervisor

     cd minos
-    ./build.sh start supervisor --tank_ip ${tank_server_ip} --tank_port ${tank_server_port}
+    ./build.sh start supervisor --tank_ip x.x.x.x --tank_port xxx

 When starting supervisor for the first time, the `tank_ip` and `tank_port` must be specified.
+It will notify supervisord the address of package server.

 After starting supervisor on the destination machine, you can access the web interface of the supervisord.
-For example, if supervisord listens on port 9001, and the serving machine's IP address is 192.168.1.11, you can access the following URL to view the processes managed by supervisord:
+For example, suppose the default port is 9001, and the production machine's ip is 192.168.1.11, you can access the following URL to view the processes managed by supervisord:

     http://192.168.1.11:9001/

+Note: If you are not the first time to start supervisor on the machine, there is no need to specify the arguments `tank_ip` and `tank_port`.

 ### Stop Supervisor

     ./build.sh stop supervisor

-### Monitor Processes
+### Superlance

-We use Superlance to monitor processes.
 [Superlance](https://pypi.python.org/pypi/superlance) is a package of plug-in utilities for monitoring and controlling processes that run under supervisor.

 We integrate `superlance-0.7` to our supervisor system, and use the crashmail tool to monitor all processes.
 When a process exits unexpectedly, crashmail will send an alert email to a mailing list that is configurable.